EngineMachiner/beat4sprite/README.md

   1. Drop the beat4sprite folder into the Modules folder of _fallback.
   2. Load the beat4sprite.lua module in OutFox. ( LoadModule("beat4sprite/beat4sprite.lua") in the initial screen )

+## HOW TO CREATE

+If you want to create your own animations you can check the Wiki.

 ### ORIGIN

 beat4sprite began as a personal project in 2013.